VielLosero/srpm/README.md

 Package srpm-0.1.14-noarch-1.txz installed.
 ```
 ## How it works example 1
-It is'nt nice i know but is under developement.
+It is'nt nice i know but is alfa version.

-Normaly i search for unatended packages, that requires update, remove for old, or ignore if we know what we are doing.
+Normaly i search for unatended packages whith srpm package unattended (srpm -pu).

+That old packages requires update, remove, or ignore if we know them like sbopkg.

+sbopkg is not in the repository. srpm too, i plan to add srpm.

 ```
 [root@arcadia t1]# srpm -pu
 +android-tools 31.0.3p1